 And so, I did.

-Early folks had not altered this stone by flattening and polishing it, but it hardly matters because five minutes after sunrise, when the sun escapes the earth's atmosphere, it gives off a beautiful rosy-red glow that no one should miss.
-Imagine what it would look like if cleaned free of lichen to expose the myriad of quartz crystals in its structure!
-Avebury folks used this stone as a mirror to join the sun and moon in "Astronomical Intercourse."
+Early folks had not altered this stone by flattening and polishing it, but it hardly matters because a few minutes after sunrise, when the sun escapes the earth's atmosphere, it gives off a beautiful rosy-red glow that no one should miss.
+Imagine what it would look like if cleaned free of lichen to expose the myriads of quartz crystals in its structure!
+Avebury folks used this stone as a mirror to join the sun and moon in “Astronomical Intercourse.

-Neolithic folks had placed these seeds knowing they possessed the very essence of life, and depositing them at the base of the Backstone displays a wish that the Cove might grow.
+Neolithic folks had placed these seeds knowing they possessed the essence of life, and depositing them at the base of the Backstone displays a wish that the Backstone might grow.

-10. Also, the Tee-square proved the inner face of the Backstone to have a slight outward bow, so for this photo, it was placed in the middle of the stone to give an average result.
+The Tee-square proved the inner face of the Backstone to have a slight convex bow, and it was therefore placed in the middle of the stone to give an average result.

-We should expect the moon, in late 2024, early 2025, to rise out of the notch in the horizon seen between the tallest tree and one of the remaining stones of the Northern Circle.
+We should expect the moon, in late 2024 or early 2025, to rise out of the notch in the horizon between the tallest tree and the stone on the left.
 This bulbous stone is female gender, as no doubt was the whole Northern Circle and every stone in it.

 Furthermore, while describing stone rings as circles is convenient, Avebury’s Northern Circle was not circular but egg-shaped.
-That egg points west towards the equinox and to where the setting sun and moon slide down the side of the beautiful Cherhill Hill.
+That egg points west towards the equinox, where the setting sun and moon slide down the side of the beautiful Cherhill Hill.

 11. Archaeologists ground plan of Avebury's Cove.
 REF: Archaeological excavations at the Cove, 2003.

 Serving to confuse more than to enlighten, this plan solves nothing.
-The stones are too far apart, the five-metre scale is hopelessly inaccurate, and the north arrow is 30 degrees out.
-And all for the benefit of deceiving Joe public.
-But don't blame the young archaeologists who produced it and have their mortgages to pay; blame the whole sorry mess that is archaeology today.
+The five-metre scale is hopelessly inaccurate, and the north arrow is 30 degrees out.
+And all for the benefit of deceiving you and me.
+But don't blame the young archaeologists who are controlled by an authoritative regime and have mortgages to pay; blame the whole sorry mess that is archaeology today.

 “Archaeology in Britain is a shambles from top to bottom.”
 The late Professor Mick Aston of the Time Team.

-Mick was the only archaeologist to speak against his beloved trade but did not live to see his sixty-sixth birthday.
+Mick was the only archaeologist to speak against his beloved trade but did not live to enjoy his retirement.

 So here we have another archaeological Red Herring designed to put honest researchers off.
 And it doesn't bode well when trying to resolve Avebury's second cove to be found in Longstone's field near the village of Beckhampton.